-Just keep in mind that you could be paying up to 15%, or even slightly more, of your total budget to have someone plan the trip.
+Just keep in mind that you’ll be paying 20% of your fee to have someone plan your trip.
 I’ll give you my opinion on whether or not it was worth the $300 fee we paid in my review below.

 Which Budget Should You Choose?

 Your ideal budget should be determined by a variety of factors including your travel dates (holiday weekends are more expensive to travel), how many days you’re going (if you add an additional day or two – increase the budget), how many flight/train options your city has (if flights are more expensive out of your city, up your budget), and what kind of accommodations you prefer (a B&B is typically less expensive than a luxury resort).

 You can find more details about choosing a budget in Pack Up and Go’s FAQs section.

 My other tip for choosing a budget is to think about your overall budget for the trip.
 As I mentioned before, the only thing guaranteed by your budget is your plane/train ticket, accommodations, and the Pack Up and Go fee.

 Most likely all food, activities, and shopping will be an additional cost.
 If you only want to spend $2000 total for the trip, don’t choose a $1000/person budget.

 If we did another trip, I personally would go on the lower side of the budget (unless you only stay in luxury accommodations) and keep that money to spend on the actual trip itself.

 Pack Up and Go themselves says that regardless of budget, you’ll never be put up in sub-par accommodations so as long as you’re okay with good but maybe not luxury accommodations, I’d save the money to enjoy your destination.